-To date (September 2021), no projects have been developed on sites designated (2020) for nixed-use General Plan.
-In order to determine a conservative development estimate for the mixed-use designated areas, City assumed that these sites will only develop at 50% of their development potential.
-This conservative considers the following capacity factors, as identified in housing element statue (Gov. Code section 65583.2 land use controls, site improvements, realistic capacity of the site, and typical densities.
-Of the live factors onli use controls and site improvements, realistic capacity of the site, and typical densities are relevant when considering Despite the fact that the City has the General Plan land use designations in place to accommodate its RHNA and is nearly complete with the associated update to its Zoning Code, the City does not yet have the zoning in place to accommodate its RHNA and therefore has been found to have a shortfall of sites.
+To date (September 2021), no projects have been developed on sites designated (2020) for mixed-use in the 2040 General Plan.
+In order to determine a conservative development estimate for the mixed-use designated areas, the City assumed that these sites will only develop at 50% of their development potential.
+This conservative estimate considers the following capacity factors, as identified in housing element statue (Gov. Code section 65583.2(c)(2)): land use controls, site improvements, realistic capacity of the site, and typical densities.
+Of the five factors only land use controls and site improvements, realistic capacity of the site, and typical densities are relevant when considering the capacity of sites in Lake Forest, Infrastructure constraints and environmental constraints are not applicable.
+Despite the fact that the City has the General Plan land use designations in place to accommodate its RHNA and is nearly complete with the associated update to its Zoning Code, the City does not yet have the zoning in place to accommodate its RHNA and therefore has been found to have a shortfall of sites.
 The City must complete its rezoning effort to accommodate its RHNA, including its lower income RHNA requirements.
 The City has included Program 1 to specifically commit to acreage, allowable densities, and anticipated units to accommodate its RHNA for all income levels.
-In addition, to accommodate the housing needs of lower-income households, the program specifically commits to rezoning pursuant to Government Code section 65583,2, subdivisions (h) and (i),
+In addition, to accommodate the housing needs of lower-income households, the program specifically commits to rezoning pursuant to Government Code section 65583.2, subdivisions (h) and (i).